 Urban Meyer made history in his first season as Ohio State coach, guiding the Scarlet and Gray to only the sixth undefeated and untied season in school history with a 12-0 record and also to a Big Ten Conference Leaders Division championship.
-He was named a finalist for four national Coach of the Year Awards - the FWAA's Eddie Robinson Award, the Liberty Mutual Coach of the Year, the Paul "Bear" Bryant and the Bobby Bowden Coach of the Year awards - for his (and his staff's) efforts to turn a team that had no chance at a post-season into an Associated Press Top 3 team.
+He was awarded the Woody Hayes Trophy as national Coach of the Year by the Touchdown Club of Columbus.
+He was also a finalist for four additional national Coach of the Year Awards - the FWAA's Eddie Robinson Award, the Liberty Mutual Coach of the Year, the Paul "Bear" Bryant and the Bobby Bowden Coach of the Year awards - for his (and his staff's) efforts to turn a team that had no chance at a post-season into an Associated Press Top 3 team.

 Meyer and staff built this unbeaten team that led the Big Ten in scoring and ranked second in rushing by convincing the players the most important thing they could do was win the next game; practice hard, prepare well and simply find ways to win, and by winning the team would realize its 2012 rewards.
 And by winning it would honor a senior class that included 13 scholarship players who could have left and played for any bowl-eligible team in the country.
 And by winning it would reinforce Meyer's abilities to build a championship-caliber team, of which he has done multiple times before, even after taking a year off from coaching.

 Win is what Meyer's Ohio State team did.
 It won dominantly: 63-38 over Legends Division champion Nebraska; 52-22 over Illinois and 56-10 over Miami.
 It won close: 17-16 at No. 20 Michigan State.
-It won by good fortune: 29-22 in overtime over Purdue behind backup quarterback Kenny Guiton.
-It won ugly: 52-49 at Indiana after leading 52-34 with less than seven minutes to play.
+It won by effort and will and desire: 29-22 in overtime over Purdue behind backup quarterback Kenny Guiton.
+It won: 52-49 at Indiana after leading 52-34 with less than seven minutes to play.
 And it won the big one...three of them, in fact: 35-23 at Penn State; 21-14 in overtime at Wisconsin; and 26-21 over Michigan.